-- 21. Tribal employees shall be entitled to leave without pay in accordance with the provisions of the Federal Family Medical Leave Act (FMLA), without loss of employment and with no adverse effect on their employment history.
+- 28. Tribal employees shall be entitled to leave without pay in accordance with the provisions of the Federal Family Medical Leave Act (FMLA), without loss of employment and with no adverse effect on their employment history.
 FMLA leave shall require a physician's certification of medical need and recommendation of the employee's supervisor.
 The supervisor must ensure that the employee has exhausted all available leave balances (including annual leave, sick leave, and compensatory time) prior to submitting the request and recommendation to the Executive Director.
 All FMLA requests shall be reviewed for concurrence with the Employee Benefits Coordinator, and shall require approval by the Executive Director.
-Maximum leave without pay under FMLA provisions is twelve weeks. - 22.
+Maximum leave without pay under FMLA provisions is twelve weeks. - a.
+Employees may request sick leave donation in conjunction with the FMLA leave. - 29.
 Employees may request leave without pay due to illness beyond the FMLA limits for an extended period of time not to exceed six (6) months in a leave year, but without the protections offered under the FMLA guidelines.
 Extended leave granted by the Tribe under this policy shall not guarantee retention of the employee's position or previous level of compensation if the employee is rehired.
 Any approved extended absence shall be based on physician's certification that the employee cannot return to work, and shall be solely at the discretion of the Executive Director.
 If such absence is approved, the immediate supervisor shall be responsible for maintaining time and attendance records of the leave without pay and for notifying the Human Resource Manager of the expiration date of the approved leave.